my-dimons/Unity-Examples/docs/source/ScriptUtils/ScriptableObjects/ScriptableObjectManager.rst

 .. note::

-   Make sure your Scriptable Objects are somewhere withing the 'Resources' folder in 'Assets' (If you don't have a 'Resources folder, create one).
+   Make sure your Scriptable Objects are somewhere within the 'Resources' folder in 'Assets' (If you don't have a 'Resources' folder, create one).

 The **ScriptableObjectManager** is used to easily grab scriptable objects from a location in the Unity file system.